 If you liked this article and publication, please consider leaving a 👏 applaud.
 It will let our authors know that you found this kind of information worthwhile.

-If you want to continue discussing this article and other ideas in this blog or related topics, join the Community Builders Discord server where CBB conversations are occurring!
+If you want to continue discussing this article and other ideas in this blog or related topics, join the Community Builders on Discord where community discussions are occurring!

 Our blog is sponsored by Statbot, the premier statistics and analytics Discord bot and dashboard for your community.
 It is an absolute must-have for any server that is serious about its growth and well-being.
 When a server has Statbot in it, you know it’s aiming to be the best of its kind!
 Statbot tracks member count, messages, minutes spent in voice, activity, and statuses.
 It offers many ways to view and use this data to help grow your community, such as, automatic role assignment according to users activity in your Discord server (A.K.A.
 Statroles), and channel counters that allow you to display all kinds of stats about your community to others as a channel (A.K.A.
 Statdocks).
 If you run a Discord server we highly recommend getting Statbot to help track your growth and augment your community.